Study of field fluctuations and their localization in a thick braneworld generated by gravity non-minimally coupled to a scalar field with the Gauss-Bonnet term: Introduction

-It seems quite natural to investigate the effect of a self-interacting scalar field non--minimally coupled to gravity \cite{HengG,HengG1,HengG2}, in thick braneworld scenarios with higher curvature terms (a Gauss-Bonnet invariant, for instance).
-In this work we study a 5D thick braneworld modeled by a smooth scalar domain wall non--minimally coupled to gravity with a Gauss-Bonnet term on the bulk.
-Our results are a extension and generalization of previous results obtained within the framework of braneworlds with 4D Poincar\'e symmetry generated by scalar fields minimally coupled to gravity \cite{hmmn} (by using a similar approach, thick braneworlds with de Sitter 3-branes were studied in \cite{liuetal}).
-In order to accomplish that, we first construct exact solutions for the highly non--linear differential equations for the scalar field, a necessary step for providing a rigorous study of the consistency and localization properties of the metric fluctuations of our braneworld configuration.
+The paper is organized as follows: in Section \ref{setup} we present the action of the braneworld configuration along with the field equations for the proposed metric ansatz.
+In Section \ref{sec-planck-masses} we obtain the expression for the effective 4D Planck mass under dimensional reduction starting from the original 5D action.
+We then consider, in Section IV, a positive valued non--minimal coupling function for the scalar field by imposing the condition $L>0$, which guarantees a positive effective 4D Planck mass.
+In particular, we consider a concrete function which offers a clear dependence of the effective 4D Planck mass on the non-minimal coupling parameter, a fact that in turn allows us to easily compare to this magnitude in the minimally coupled case, when this parameter vanishes.
+Moreover, this form of the function $L$ also makes evident that the scalar field must be bounded, restricting the universe of mathematically available solutions to those which are physically meaningful field configurations from the 4D point of view.
+We also choose a suitable warp factor for the metric within this Section.
+We further impose the conditions for the solutions of the scalar field to possess a mirror symmetry along the extra dimension in Section V. In this way we study some general properties that we wish to be present in our model, essentially, to have a positive and finite 4D coupling constant (the Planck mass), to consider regular warp factors that avoid the presence of curvature singularities, and to select physically simple solutions among all the obtained scalar field configurations.
+In Section \ref{exact-sol} we construct exact solutions for the highly non--linear differential equations for the scalar field, a necessary step for providing a rigorous study of the consistency and localization properties of the metric fluctuations of our braneworld configuration.
 Moreover, these solutions are essential for analyzing the positiveness of the 4D Planck mass (an indispensable property of any viable theory).
-We further analyze the tensor perturbations of the geometry which can be classified into scalar vector and tensor sectors according to the 4D Poincar\'e symmetry group.
-We establish that both the scalar and vectorial sectors are not localized on the brane in contrast to the 4D massless mode, the 4D graviton, of the tensorial fluctuation modes.
+In Section \ref{sec-fluct} we further analyze the perturbations of the geometry which can be classified into scalar, vector and tensor sectors according to the 4D Poincar\'e symmetry group.
+We establish that both the scalar and vector sectors are not localized on the brane in contrast to the 4D tensor massless mode.
 We finally summarize our results and conclusions at the end of the paper.